Topic Coherence: The Top-Weighted Criterion That Gates Your Entire Score

 Audit Note

-In our audits, we've measured Topic Coherence: The 14% Criterion That Gates Your Entire Score on live sites, we've compared implementations, and we've audited...
+In our audits, we've measured Topic Coherence: The Top-Weighted Criterion That Gates Your Entire Score on live sites, we've compared implementations, and we've audited the gaps that keep scores low.

-What is topic coherence and why does it carry 14% of my AEO Site Rank?
+What is topic coherence and why is it the top-weighted criterion in AEO Site Rank?

 How does the coherence gate work and when does it cap my overall score?